Organizing virtual events: All you need to know

 Marketing the event: In addition to standard marketing, I recommend publishing special instructions, if needed.
 For example, if you would like to engage the participants more, invite them to do that prior to the event, switch their sound and video mode to ON, and prepare the questions.
 Additionally, it’s important to clearly explain the technical steps in order to join.
 That way, the participants will be able to prepare in advance.

 During the event: While in a physical event there is the registration team, the team member that delivers the opening notes, the technical staff etc., virtual events include all of those as well, especially the bigger ones.
-Make sure that someone will check in the community/marketing platforms (i.e. Facebook groups, WhatsApp) that the participants don’t have technical problems to join the events, and make sure that someone goes over the chat questions and answers them.
-In some of the platforms, participants can send personal and general messages to the event attendees, so you and the other organizers can privately warn of an error or get the attention of whoever is needed.
+Make sure that someone will check in the community/marketing platforms (i.e. Facebook groups, WhatsApp) that the participants don’t have technical problems to join the events.
+Additionally, make sure that someone goes over the chat questions and answers them.
+In some of the platforms, participants can send personal and general messages to the event attendees.
+That way, you and the other organizers can privately warn of an error or get the attention of whoever is needed.

 More during the event: The participants’ attention is easily distracted, it’s a short way to lose them to their phone, computer, or other interruptions.
 That’s why all the preparations you have made during the previous steps will help you create a successful, smooth and valuable event for your attendees.